 Our earnings are affected by changes in market interest rates as a result of our short-term and long-term marketable securities, which are primarily invested in state and local municipal securities and variable-rate demand notes, which have long-term nominal maturity dates but feature variable interest rates that reset at short-term intervals.
-If our current portfolio average yield rate decreased by 10% in fiscal 2015, our net income would have decreased by \$0.1 million.
-This amount is determined by considering the impact of the hypothetical yield rates on our cash, cash equivalents, short-term and long-term marketable securities balances and assumes no changes in our investment structure.
+If our current portfolio average yield rate decreased by 10% in fiscal 2016, our net income would have decreased by \$0.1 million.
+This amount is determined by considering the impact of the hypothetical yield rates on our cash, cash equivalents, short-term marketable securities and assumes no changes in our investment structure.

 During different times of the year, due to the seasonality of our business, we may borrow under our revolving credit lines.
 To the extent we borrow under this revolving credit lines, we are exposed to the market risk related to changes in interest rates.
-At January 30, 2016, we had no borrowings outstanding under our revolving lines of credit.
+At January 28, 2017, we had no borrowings outstanding under our revolving lines of credit.